Mandymum/alx-pre_course/0x01-git/README.md

-My readme file from terminal
+This is my update of readme from WEDGUI